blowdart/idunno.Bluesky/docs/docs/video.md

 EmbeddedVideo video = new(videoUploadResult.Result.Blob!, altText: "Alt Text");
 ```

+Bluesky cache processed videos for an indeterminate length of time.
+You may see, depending on your [logging level](logging.md),
+if you have previously uploaded a video file and try to upload it again that UploadVideo() fails internally when a video has already been processed,
+but returns a succeeded result with the job status of the previous upload.

 ## Video Captions
 If you have captions they will also need to be uploaded.
 You will need to specify the language for your captions when calling `UploadCaptions`.